 Visit our online directory of classes and courses for detailed information about courses and to book daytime and evening courses.

-You can also view our online prospectus.
+You can also view our online brochure.

 You can also book a course by visiting the centre where the course is running or by calling the centre to reserve your place and complete the enrolment form when you start.
 Contact details are available on the online directory of classes and courses in the details section for each course.